Gouge flap: History

 When Flight Magazine described the Fowler flap in 1942, the article's subtitle read "An American High-lift Device With Properties Similar to Those of the Better-known British Types", and the Gouge, Handley Page, and Fairey/Youngman flaps were all given equal mention.
 The Gouge flap, although widely used on Shorts aircraft, was not adopted by other manufacturers, several of which developed their own variants.
 The Aeronautical Research Council's R&M no. 2622 entitled "The Aerodynamic Characteristics of Flaps" dated 1947 compared many variants but merely mentions the Gouge flap in a footnote on p.
 10, where it is described as being "rather like the Blackburn flap ... but with no slot between the flap and wing."

-The advantage of the additional lift generated by a slot acted in the Fowler flap's success relative to the Gouge flap, as did its natural tendency to retract itself in flight.
+The advantage of the extra value of the maximum lift coefficient provided by a slot acted in the Fowler flap's success relative to the Gouge flap, as did its natural tendency to retract itself in flight.

 Shorts themselves did not use the Gouge flap on their next project, the Shetland, preferring the use of slotted flaps on this large seaplane.